 Driveline DoFs actuated by motions are not also subject to torque or force actuation.

-For a Simscape Driveline model to successfully simulate nontrivial motion, torque and motion actuation types must exactly complement one another to account consistently for the motion of all the DoFs.
+For a Simscape Driveline model to simulate nontrivial motion, torque and motion actuation types complement one another exactly to account consistently for the motion of all the DoFs.
 If this criterion is not satisfied, one of these outcomes results:

 The motion of the driveline is trivial, staying in its initial motion state for the entire simulation.